mfschmidt/correlation_benchmarks/README.md

     $ run_them_all.sh

+This will take somewhere in the ballpark of 15-20 minutes to run, but will obviously vary with your machine.

 Alternatively, you can individually run any of the executable scripts to benchmark a particular implementation of repeated one-out correlations.